 Stalking is difficult to recognize, investigate, and prosecute.
 Unlike other crimes, stalking is not a single, easily identifiable crime but a series of acts, a course of conduct directed at a specific person that would cause that person fear.
 Stalking may take many forms, such as assaults, threats, vandalism, burglary, or animal abuse, as well as unwanted cards, calls, gifts, or visits.
 One in four victims reports that the stalker uses technology, such as computers, GPS devices, or hidden cameras, to track the victim’s daily activities.
 Stalkers fit no standard psychological profile, and many stalkers follow their victims from one jurisdiction to another, making it difficult for authorities to investigate and prosecute their crimes.

-Communities that understand stalking, however, can support victims and combat the
+Communities that understand stalking, however, can support victims and combat the crime.
+If

 more people learn to recognize stalking, we have a better chance to protect victims and prevent tragedies.